Test in production without watermarks.

 Polly is a .NET resilience strategies and transient fault handling library, allowing developers to express resilience policies such as Retry policy, Circuit Breakers, Timeout, Bulkhead Isolation policy, and Fallback.
 Polly targets ASP.NET Core, making it a vital tool for .NET Core resilience.
 Polly is thread-safe and supports handling multiple concurrent requests with successful responses.

 This tutorial will provide more details about the transient fault handling .NET library, Polly, and how to use it with IronPDF in an ASP.NET Core application.
-We'll take a deep dive into each aspect of Polly, explain the mechanics of the circuit breaker pattern, discuss bulkhead isolation and timeouts, and show how to handle specific exceptions or failing service with failure responses in a controlled, thread-safe manner.
+We'll take a deep dive into each aspect of Polly, explain the mechanics of the circuit breaker pattern, discuss bulkhead isolation and timeouts, and show how to handle specific exceptions or failing services with failure responses in a controlled, thread-safe manner.

 Transient faults often occur when your application tries to connect with a web service through an HTTP request, database, or other external resources.
 These faults, like network failures, temporary connectivity issues, or timeouts, are brief and typically correct themselves after a short time.